We are still committed to lifting 100m Nigerians — Buhari

 By Sherifat Lawal

-President Muhammadu Buhari, Thursday, has stated that the presidency remains committed to the poverty elevation scheme in the country.
+President Muhammadu Buhari, Thursday, has stated that the presidency remains committed to the poverty alleviation scheme in the country.

 The President made this known via Twitter, further stated that an increase in the Social Investment Programme has been approved.